uberto/pesticide/README.md

 ## How does Pesticide work?
 See some Kotlin examples in the pesticide-example project, and some Java examples in the pesticide-example-java project.

-- CalculatorDDT: simplest example
+- CalculatorDDT: the simplest example
-- FablesDDT: in-memory only example to see the narrative flow
+- FablesDDT: an in-memory only example to see how the narrative flows
-- GooglePageDDT: http/html only example to see how to integrate with WebDriver
+- GooglePageDDT: a http/html only example to see how to integrate with WebDriver
-- PetShopDDT: example on how to test restful apis, using Http4k
+- PetShopDDT: a full example on how to test restful apis using Http4k
-- StackDDT: simple example in Java
+- StackDDT: a simple example to see how to use it from Java

 ## What does it look like?